polkadot-js/docs/docs/kusama/extrinsics.md

    Effects will be felt at the beginning of the next era.

    The dispatch origin for this call must be _Signed_ by the controller, not the stash.

+### withdrawOverstake(stash: `AccountId32`)
+- **interface**: `api.tx.staking.withdrawOverstake`
+- **summary**:    Adjusts the staking ledger by withdrawing any excess staked amount.

+   This function corrects cases where a user's recorded stake in the ledger  exceeds their actual staked funds.
+This situation can arise due to cases such as  external slashing by another pallet, leading to an inconsistency between the ledger  and the actual stake.

 ### withdrawUnbonded(num_slashing_spans: `u32`)
 - **interface**: `api.tx.staking.withdrawUnbonded`